LO42 Avon Street Artist Commission: Adam Blencowe

 Artist Adam Blencowe developed the commission through archival research into the foundry’s operation and material processes, including a 19th-century foundry plan uncovered through research by the Bristol Industrial Archaeological Society.
 Tracing how materials moved through the building, Blencowe used ideas of process, flow and transformation as a starting point for the work.

 The resulting forms reinterpret elements of the foundry’s internal systems, translating histories of movement, labour and production into durable, tactile structures that surface a past no longer visible within the contemporary landscape.
+Developed through dialogue with specialists in industrial archaeology and metal casting, alongside hands-on experimentation, the project connects historic industrial processes with contemporary fabrication.

 Set within a regenerated riverside environment, the work functions both as sculpture and everyday infrastructure, inviting sitting, gathering and pause, while encouraging closer attention to the site’s layered history.